Peasants have been growing mushrooms for more than 800 years; To be used in various dishes for its unique flavor and great health benefits.

 Furthermore, the sulfuric compounds in mushrooms are able to prevent the accumulation of blood, or thrombosis, which further promotes cardiovascular health.

 Food poisoning is one of the negative side effects of fungus contaminated with bacteria.
 Where cleaning methods or contamination from other foods may cause bacterial contamination.

-One type of mushroom – psilocybin or magic mushroom – can cause hallucinations or delusional or irrational behavior.
+One type of mushroom – psilocybin or magic mushroom – can cause hallucinations, delusional or irrational behaviour.